 Figure 5.
-Karl Terzaghi with Eugene Meyer-Peter (in dark hat) on the Maloja Pass in 1953 (photo Huder, J., 1979)
+(Left) Robert Haefeli (photo Huder, J.) (Right) Karl Terzaghi with Eugene Meyer-Peter (in dark hat) on the Maloja Pass in 1953 (photo Huder, J., 1979)

-Bjerrum undertook frequent professional trips, which allowed him to familiarise himself with various

-- 120 areas of Switzerland.
+Bjerrum undertook frequent professional trips, which allowed him to familiarise himself with various areas of Switzerland.
 He dealt with different aspects of soil mechanics, including but not exclusively, foundations, settlement problems, landslides, support for road construction, in the various soils of Switzerland.
-Some of these trips were made in the company of Jachen Huder, with whom he developed a close friendship and with whom he became a professor at the ETH. - One of the main concerns of the Zurich Research Institute was dams of loose materials.
-The most important dam of all was the Marmorera loose material dam at Oberhalbstein in Canton Grisons, Switzerland.
-It was the first Swiss loose material dam of these dimensions: height 91 m, length 400 m, reservoir volume 60 hm3, reservoir area 1.41 km2.
+Some of these trips were made in the company of Jachen Huder, with whom he developed a close friendship and with whom he became a professor at the ETH.
+Some of these trips were made in the company of Jachen Huder, who would become a professor of ETH, and with whom he developed a close friendship.

+One of the main concerns of the Zurich Research Institute VAWE in Zurich was dams of loose materials earthfill dams.
+The most important dam of all was the Marmorera loose material dam earthfill dam at Oberhalbstein in Canton Grisons, Switzerland.
+It was the first Swiss loose material dam earthfill dam of these dimensions: height 91 m, length 400 m, reservoir volume 60 hm3, reservoir area 1.41 km2.
 The dam was visited, years later, by the attendees of the 3rd International Congress on Soil Mechanics and Foundation Engineering held in 1953 in Zurich.

-During the construction of the Marmorera dam, Bjerrum was responsible for the installation and - 130 operation of the first modern construction laboratory in Switzerland.
+During the construction of the Marmorera dam, Bjerrum was responsible for the installation and operation of the first modern construction laboratory construction site laboratory in Switzerland.
 Theoretical knowledge could be directly applied here and corrections to the design were directly verified by field measurements.
 Bjerrum researched the compaction of coarse granular soils, which was published in German in the technical journal Strasse und Verkehr in 1952, (Bjerrum, 1952).
-Bjerrum spoke fluent German, French and English, and some Italian, but spoke very little Norwegian despite having lived in Norway for more - 135 than 30 years, (Bjerrum, 2003).
+Bjerrum spoke fluent German, French and English, and some Italian, but spoke very little Norwegian despite having lived in Norway for more than 30 years (Bjerrum, 2003).

 In 1948, Bjerrum attended the second International Congress on Soil Mechanics and Foundation Engineering (ICSMFE) in Rotterdam, where he met, among others, the English geotechnician Alec Skempton.

-In 1950, a large triaxial vacuum apparatus was developed to test the shear strength of the material

-140 placed on site (with a diameter of 0.6 m and a height of 1.2 m).
-Extensive experiments were carried out in the Marmorera field laboratory, including tests on samples with a diameter of about 50 cm and a height of 100 cm.
-The annual displacement measurements carried out over 20 years, show an almost elastic behaviour of the Marmorera loose material dam, which is evidence of the satisfactory compaction of the dam material.
+In 1950, a large triaxial vacuum apparatus was developed to test the shear strength of the material (placed on site used on site for the Marmorera dam (with a diameter of 0.6 m and a height of 1.2 m).
+Extensive experiments were carried out in the Marmorera field laboratory construction site laboratory, including tests on samples with a diameter of about 50 cm and a height of 100 cm.
+The annual displacement measurements carried out over 20 years, show an almost elastic behaviour the excellent behaviour of the Marmorera loose material earthfill dam, which is evidence of the satisfactory compaction of the dam material.

-145 4 Norwegian Geotechnical Institute (NGI).
+150 4 Norwegian Geotechnical Institute (NGI).